Arts on the Mind Festival

 and with additional support from Allen R. and Judy Brick Freedman Venture Fund for New Music and Constance & Michael Cone

-Join the Philadelphia Chamber Music Society, Penn Memory CenterThe Franklin Institute, Philadelphia Film Society, the Free Library, and ARTZ Philadelphia for events at The Franklin Institute, the Philadelphia Film Center, the Woodmere Art Museum, the Free Library of Philadelphia, and the Kimmel Center.
-Working with you and a variety of audiences, this collaboration of artists, humanists, educators, physicians, and neuroscientists will create, observe, and discuss art.
-Together, we’ll discover the vital role the arts have in developing and maintaining a mind as it ages, and the power of the arts to care for others’ minds with dignity and respect.
+For the Arts on the Mind Festival, the Philadelphia Chamber Music Society, Penn Memory CenterThe Franklin Institute, Philadelphia Film Society, the Free Library, and ARTZ Philadelphia collaborated for events at The Franklin Institute, the Philadelphia Film Center, the Woodmere Art Museum, the Free Library of Philadelphia, and the Kimmel Center.
+Working with a variety of audiences, this collaboration of artists, humanists, educators, physicians, and neuroscientists created, observed, and discussed art.
+Together, we discovered the vital role the arts have in developing and maintaining a mind as it ages, and the power of the arts to care for others’ minds with dignity and respect.

 Your mind allows you to experience the world.
 It’s an essential part of who you are.